kora-projects/kora-docs/mkdocs/docs/v2/en/guides/http-client-advanced.md

 Expected result: a JSON object where `allTestsPassed` is `true`.

+The same scenario can be automated exactly like in the basic guide: start the advanced server application in a container, point `DATA_API_URL` at it with `KoraAppTestConfigModifier`, and inject
+`DataApiClient` and `ManualDataHttpClient` with `@TestComponent`.
+See [Container Test](http-client.md#container-test).

 ## Best Practices { #best-practices }

 - Keep the basic HTTP client guide focused on the simplest JSON-first path, and move transport-heavy topics into an advanced follow-up.
 - Use separate client interfaces for different remote API areas when that improves readability.
 - Reach for `HttpClientRequestMapper` only when the built-in mapping styles are not enough.
-- Use `@ResponseCodeMapper` when status-code-aware decoding is part of the contract.
+- Use `@ResponseCodeMapper` when status-code-aware decoding is part of the contract, and `Either<T, E>` when a plain success/error split is enough.
 - Use interceptors for repeated transport behavior like logging or authorization instead of repeating headers and boilerplate manually.
+- Prefer the built-in `BasicAuthHttpClientInterceptor`, `BearerAuthHttpClientInterceptor` and `ApiKeyHttpClientInterceptor` for standard schemes.
+- Keep the imperative `HttpClient` for genuinely dynamic requests, and remember it does not raise `HttpClientResponseException` on its own.

 ## Summary { #summary }